Revenue Streams

 A business model essentially includes two types of revenue streams: single-payment and recurring-income transactions resulting from the constant payment due to repeat service or after-sales support.
 Some options for generating Revenue Streams involve:

-• Asset sale: it is the most common source of income, the result of the sale of a physical product, which belongs to the customer.
+• Asset sale: It is the most common source of income, the result of the sale of a physical product, which belongs to the customer;

-• Usage fee: this revenue stream contemplates the frequency of use of a particular service.
+• Usage fee: This revenue stream contemplates the frequency of use of a particular service.
 The higher the use, the greater the amount paid by the customer.
-This is what happens with the minutes of a telephone company or with the fees of a hotel, for example.
+This is what happens with the minutes of a telephone company or with the fees of a hotel, for example;

 • Subscription fee: This revenue stream corresponds to the sale of continuous access to a particular service.
-It is the model of the monthly payment of a gym or of the license of access to a news site, for example.
+It is the model of the monthly payment of a gym or of the license of access to a news site, for example;

-• Lending, renting, or leasing: for this revenue stream, the client has the right to temporary access to a particular resource, for a certain period of time.
+• Lending, renting, or leasing: For this revenue stream, the client has the right to temporary access to a particular resource for a certain period of time;

-• Brokerage fee: this revenue stream provides a percentage of the value of a service executed, through intermediation between the parties.
-This is the case with insurance brokers or real estate brokers, as well as credit card operators, who receive a commission on the transactions they intermediate.
+• Brokerage fee: This revenue stream provides a percentage of the value of a service executed through intermediation between the parties.
+This is the case with insurance brokers or real estate brokers, as well as credit card operators, who receive a commission on the transactions they intermediate;

 Pricing mechanisms